 - During lambing periods, the animals are virtually constantly observed, and at the very least, inspections are made every 3 hours.
-However, due to the number of animals giving birth at any one time it is usually inevitable that at least one will require assistance during any inspection. - In addition, in severe winter conditions, there have been instances where it has been necessary to manually fill water tanks in order that animals can drink when pipes have frozen over.
+However, due to the number of animals giving birth at any one time it is usually inevitable that at least one will require assistance during any inspection. - In severe winter conditions, there have been instances where it has been necessary to manually fill water tanks in order that animals can drink when pipes have frozen over. - If there are any problems, such as animals falling ill, having trouble giving birth, escaping, equipment breaking down, then the working day is made even longer and the Applicant's health is put at risk.